-Atlas of Biological Work is a name for an open-ended, locally adaptable and participatory framework and mapping platform (perhaps perch is a more modest term than platform) for questions about the fundamental energy flows, cycles, and processes that underlie our agriculture and our civilization, and how we influence them over time.
+Atlasbiowork, short for "atlas of biological work," is a name for an open-ended, locally adaptable and participatory framework and mapping platform (perhaps perch is a more modest term than platform) for questions about the fundamental energy flows, cycles, and processes that underlie our agriculture and our civilization, and how we influence them over time (participatory watershed/community science).
 The Atlas consists of:

 feedback: the guidance of a system based on actual performance rather than expected performance.